Hey Kids (Start Here)

 “Maybe a little warning next time?”
 Telford asked.

-“Whatever,” Telford hissed.
+“Whatever,” Telford gestured at the dark hall.
 “Scan for lifesigns.”

 “You’re sure,” Telford said.